Homology cylinders and sutured manifolds for homologically fibered knots: Introduction

 More applications are given in Sections \ref{section:handle} and \ref{sec:nakanishi}.
 We consider {\it handle numbers} of sutured manifolds, which may be regarded as an analogue of the Heegaard genus of a closed 3-manifold for a sutured manifold.
 See \cite{goda1,goda2} for details.
 We discuss lower estimates of handle numbers by using the above mentioned invariants of homology cylinders.
 In particular, we consider doubled knots with certain Seifert surfaces and give a lower bound of their handle numbers by using Nakanishi index \cite{kawauchi2}.

-Conversely, an application of homologically fibered knots to homology cylinders will be given in a forthcoming paper \cite{gs09}, where we discuss abelian quotients of monoids of homology cylinders.
+Conversely, an application of homologically fibered knots to homology cylinders is given in \cite{gs09}, where we discuss abelian quotients of monoids of homology cylinders.

 The authors would like to thank Professor Yasutaka Nakanishi for his helpful comments.
 They also would like to thank Professor Gw\'ena\"el Massuyeau for his careful reading of the previous version of this paper and useful comments.
+The authors are partially supported by Grant-in-Aid for Scientific Research, (No.~18540072 and No.~19840009), Ministry of Education, Science, Sports and Technology, Japan.
+The second author is also supported by 21st century COE program at Graduate School of Mathematical Sciences, The University of Tokyo.